‘Penny Dreadful’ Cast Return To Season 4 Sequel Possible On Showtime?

 Penny Dreadful was for three seasons one of the most popular shows Showtime ever aired.
-Then, without warning at the end of the third season, Penny Dreadful came to an abrupt – and for the audience somewhat shocking – end without the highly anticipated season 4.
+Then, without warning at the end of the third season, Penny Dreadful came to an abrupt – and for the audience somewhat shocking – end without the highly anticipated Season 4.
 But is there a chance of a sequel?

 Penny Dreadful did something no modern horror show has done effectively.
 It brought back the classic monsters of 19th-century fiction and mid-20th century B movies.
-But Penny Dreadful modernized the concepts with hyper violence, sexuality, stylishness and production values 1950s directors could have only dreamed of having.
+But Penny Dreadful modernized the concepts with hyper violence, sexuality, stylishness, and production values 1950s directors could have only dreamed of having.

 Because of all of this, Penny Dreadful developed a devoted following on Showtime during the three years that it aired.
 Even now, a virtual cult of Penny Dreadful fans scour the Internet trying to find out if the show will ever come back to fulfill the promise of season four.

 Yes, it does seem that Eva Green has moved on from the show in an attempt to build a larger film career through movies like Miss Peregrine’s Home for Peculiar Children.
-Of course, given that that movie wasn’t the huge box office smash Green and Tim Burton were hoping for, perhaps she would be open to the idea of a return to Penny Dreadful.
+Of course, given that the movie wasn’t the huge box office smash Green and Tim Burton were hoping for, perhaps she would be open to the idea of a return to Penny Dreadful.

-As noted by Deadline, it’s also true her character Vanessa Ives died rather dramatically in the closing scenes of episode three, but in a show with vampires, witches and werewolves, bringing someone back from the dead really shouldn’t present too much of a problem.
+As noted by Deadline, it’s also true her character Vanessa Ives died rather dramatically in the closing scenes of episode three, but in a show with vampires, witches, and werewolves, bringing someone back from the dead really shouldn’t present too much of a problem.
 Particularly given that Doctor Frankenstein himself is on the show and makes a habit of resurrecting his costars.

 And it’s not as if some of the other stars don’t want to come back.
-As reported by Parent Herald, Penny Dreadful‘s werewolf costar Josh Hartnett indicated in October that he would love to come back for a spinoff or sequel of Penny Dreadful if it could be made to happen.
+As reported by Parent Herald, Penny Dreadful’s werewolf co-star Josh Hartnett indicated in October that he would love to come back for a spinoff or sequel of Penny Dreadful if it could be made to happen.
 Although he gave no indication that any such thing was in the works just now.

 Of course, show creator John Logan had suggested in interviews about the end of the series that he viewed Penny Dreadful as Vanessa Ives’ story and that with the character dead, it was finished.
 But in later interviews on this topic, Logan has indicated that he wouldn’t necessarily be entirely opposed to a sequel for Penny Dreadful that focused on the other existing characters were new ones.
 Of course, the show would have to go in new directions.